cloudflare/next-on-pages/packages/next-on-pages/docs/supported.md

 ## External Packages

-You are free to use any external npm package with your Next application as long as it doesn't:
+You are free to use any external npm package with your Next application as long as it doesn't use:

-- require unsupported Node.js APIs (see above),
+- unsupported Node.js APIs (see above)
-- use [JavaScript APIs](https://developers.cloudflare.com/workers/runtime-apis/web-standards/#javascript-standards) disabled by Cloudflare due to security concerns,
+- [JavaScript APIs](https://developers.cloudflare.com/workers/runtime-apis/web-standards/#javascript-standards) disabled by Cloudflare due to security concerns
-- nor it relies on features not supported by `@cloudflare/next-on-pages` (see below)
+- features not supported by `@cloudflare/next-on-pages` (see below)

 ## Supported Features